pseigo/book-exercises/learn-elixir/notes/e13-processes.md

 Process.exit(pid, :kill)
 ```

-By default, if a spawned process dies (either by crash, an error, or manually killing it), the spawner will not be notified.
+By default, if a spawned process dies (either by some error, a full mailbox or being manually killed), the spawner will not be notified.
 It is completely isolated from the rest of the system.

 ## Linking processes together